by Gina, Steppes of Faith

 Heaven is a place for everyone.
 No matter who you are, where you come from, or what you’ve done, God has a spot waiting for you.
 Your faith is the key to getting there.

-Plant your mustard seed and watch your faith grow so one day you can one day join your brothers and sisters in Christ from all nations together dwelling in God’s enormous, beautiful heaven.
+Plant your mustard seed and watch your faith grow so one day you can join your brothers and sisters in Christ from all nations together dwelling in God’s enormous, beautiful heaven.

 Having faith the size of a mustard seed can be difficult sometimes.
 How has God increased your faith over the years?
 How have you become stronger?
 Or, maybe you’re struggling.
 Will you share your stories with us?
 Let’s lift each other up and move some mountains together!